Numpy

 import numpy as np

-Numpy introduces a type called array
+Numpy introduces a type called array.

 Simple Example

-type, let's compare generating a sine wave with a 5 Hz fundamental frequency using regular Python and the Numpy library.
+To demonstrate the advantages of using the array type, let's compare generating a sine wave with a 5 Hz fundamental frequency using regular Python and the Numpy library.

 Naive Python implementation

-Using naive Python, a simple way to create a sine wave is to use a for
+Using naive Python, a simple way to create a sine wave is to use a for loop.

 from math import sin, pi